Phone

 We are a class of Year 1/2 children.

-Our teacher is Miss Cafferkey.
+Our teacher is Miss Daly

-Our class teaching assistant is Mrs Toms.
+Our class teaching assistant is Mrs Toms

-I know that your children will shine brightly and enjoy this year in St. Christopher class.
+I know that your children will shine brightly and enjoy this year in

 Teacher Email